spencedalley/infection/README.md

 ## Infection Project
-The goal of this project is to give you an opportunity to code on the sort of problem that we would actually tackle here at Khan Academy.
+This project simulates an infections spread throughout an interconnected network.
+There are two methods of the simulation that are publicly availiable: `total_infection` and `limited_infection`. `total_infection` maps an infections complete infection course throughout a network. `limited_infection` attempts to infect a target number of individuals.

 ### Setup:
 Running the infection simulation requires the following version of python:

 *   python 3.4 or above

 Dependency requirements for this project can be found in the requirements.txt file.
-Install the requirements with the following command:
+Install the requirements with the following command after cd to the module's root:
 ```
-$ pip install -r requirements.txt
+$ sudo pip install -r requirements.txt
 ```

-The project should now be ready to run.
+The project setup is now complete.

 ### Running Tests:
 All the tests for this module are located in the `tests/infection_test.py` file.